-The Jane Long Building was remodeled extensively to better accommodate the Information Technology Department now that the Tax Office has moved out.
 All departments and offices in Administration of Justice moved to the new Justice Center on Eugene Heimann Circle leaving space available in the William B. Travis Building.
 In order to allow adequate space for the Health and Human Services departments in the Rosenberg Annex, Human Resources, Risk Management, and Purchasing moved to the William B. Travis Building in FY2012.
-The County Judge's and County Attorney's offices will move to the historical courthouse in FY2013.
+Renovations of the historical Courthouse commenced in fiscal year 2013 with completion in November 2014.
+The County Judge's and the County Attorney's Offices will move to the historical courthouse leaving additional space available in the William B. Travis Building.
+The FY2014 budget includes funding to move Engineering from Blume Rd. in Rosenberg to the William B. Travis Building for better space utilization.